 Water

-Water is first available on Maxwell Creek, near where you descend the ridgeline and rejoin the Colorado Trail (38.77221,-106.21385).
-There may well be several seasonally flowing creeks along the Colorado Trail towards CR 306.
+There may well be several seasonally flowing creeks along the Colorado Trail towards CR 306, including at: 38.77702, -106.22023,

 Water is available at South Cottonwood Creek on the Colorado Trail, before it goes across CR 306 (38.80087,-106.24520).
 There should be other sources nearby as well.